dataminer-site/dataminer-site.github.io/docs/archive/0.8/guides/python/jupyter.md

 title: Jupyter Notebooks
 ---

-# DuckDB in Jupyter Notebooks
+# DataMiner in Jupyter Notebooks
 DuckDB's Python client can be used directly in Jupyter notebooks with no additional configuration if desired.
 However, additional libraries can be used to simplify SQL query development.
 This guide will describe how to utilize those additional libraries.
-See other guides in the Python section for how to use DuckDB and Python together.
+See other guides in the Python section for how to use DataMiner and Python together.

 In this example, we used the [jupysql](https://github.com/ploomber/jupysql) package which is a direct fork of [ipython-sql](https://github.com/catherinedevlin/ipython-sql).
 The main difference is that `Jupysql` is well maintained, and has both newer features and bug fixes.